Decaded/install-script/README.md

-# Handy Ubuntu System Setup Script
+# Handy System Setup Script

 [![Code Size](https://img.shields.io/github/languages/code-size/Decaded/install-script)](https://github.com/Decaded/install-script)
 [![Open Issues](https://img.shields.io/github/issues/Decaded/install-script)](https://github.com/Decaded/install-script/issues)
 [![Open PRs](https://img.shields.io/github/issues-pr/Decaded/install-script)](https://github.com/Decaded/install-script/pulls)
 [![Last Commit](https://img.shields.io/github/last-commit/Decaded/install-script)](https://github.com/Decaded/install-script/commits)

-Welcome to this nifty Ubuntu System Setup Script!
-This script is your go-to tool for setting up and supercharging your Ubuntu system in a jiffy.
-It's all about making your system cooler, more secure, and tuned to your liking.
+### Hey there!

+This script is your trusty toolkit for server tinkering on Ubuntu systems.
+It's like that reliable old toolbox in your garage, packed with essentials.
+You can install essential apps, set up NGINX, tinker with PHP, mess around with NVM, and more.

+Just remember, it's been hanging out with Ubuntu during development and testing.
+While it might be friendly with other Linux systems, it's primarily designed for Ubuntu.
+If you're using a different system and wish to see support added, please open an [issue](https://github.com/Decaded/install-script/issues) and explain your use case.
+We're open to suggestions and appreciate your feedback!

+---

 ## Cool Stuff You Can Do